-- 46. A student, whether full or part-time, may apply to the Dean of Academic Affairs to suspend registration from his or her programme for a defined period of up to a maximum of twelve months, subject to the prior approval of the relevant programme leader or director of programmes. - (a) A student given approval to suspend registration within the academic year or term may be required to repeat part or all of that academic year or term. - (b) A student who has completed the academic year or term and all associated assessments successfully shall be permitted to progress to the next level of the programme. - (c) On application from the student one further period of suspension of registration, either consecutively or at a separate point in the programme, may be permitted by the relevant programme leader or director of programmes, after which a person will be deemed to have withdrawn and must apply for re-admission. - 47.
-A director of programmes may apply to the School Board to suspend registration of a student from a programme for a defined period of up to a maximum of twelve months, subject to the prior approval of the Dean of Academic Affairs. - 48.
-Persons whose registration has been suspended are not students and have no right to avail themselves of University services unless this is expressly authorised in writing by the University.
+- 47. A student, whether full or part-time, may apply to the Dean of School to suspend registration from their programme for a defined period of a minimum of one term up to a maximum of twelve months, subject to the prior approval of the relevant programme leader or head of programmes. - (a) A student given approval to take an interruption of studies within the academic year or term may be required to repeat part or all of that academic year or term. - (b) A student who has completed the academic year or term and all associated assessments successfully shall be permitted to progress to the next level of the programme. - (c) On application from the student, one further interruption of studies of a minimum of one term or maximum of twelve months, either consecutively or at a separate point in the programme, may be permitted by the relevant programme leader or head of programmes, after which a person will be deemed to have withdrawn and must apply for re-admission.
+For the sake of clarity, a student who is permitted to take an interruption of study for one term, followed by a second application for one term, shall not be permitted to take a third interruption of study. - 48.
+A head of programmes may apply to the School Board to suspend registration of a student from a programme for a defined period of a minimum of one term up to a maximum of twelve months, subject to the prior approval of the Dean of School. - 49.
+During an interruption of studies, the registration of the student is suspended and they have no right to avail themselves of University services unless this is expressly authorised in writing by the University.